 4 Hour Villimalé Eco Walking Tour Timings & Fee

-One of our highly recommended Maldives half day tours, the 4-hour Villimalé eco walk is available on all days of the week.
+One of our highly recommended Maldives half day tours, the 4-hour Villimalé eco walk is available on all days of the week, except fridays.
 The tour is conducted in the afternoon, extending into the evening.
 The trip starts at 2 PM and wraps up by 6 PM.

 Half Day Villimalé Eco Walking Tour Experience

 Top up your Maldives vacation package with a short tour of the local island of Villimalé (Villingili), and experience what most tourists miss.
 Learn more about the activities that will quickly fill up the 4 hours of this eco walk:

 Get a head-start on the 4-hour Villimalé Eco Walking Tour by beginning right after you are done with lunch.
 Assemble at Jetty #5 if you happen to be in Malé – capital city of The Maldives.
 If you are staying in the nearby public island of Hulhumalé instead, you can also be picked up from the Hulhumalé Main Jetty.